openstack/releases/README.rst

   * the hash of the commit to be tagged
   * the version number to use

-* highlights for the release notes email (optional)
 * cycle highlights that will be published to ``releases.openstack.org/$SERIES/highlights.html`` (optional, and for cycle-with-intermediary, cycle-with-milestones, and cycle-trailing projects